rajivpo/papers/README.md

 # papers - a list of what I've read with occasional notes

+**April 6, 2019**

+[The challenge of antimicrobial resistance: What economics can contribute (http://science.sciencemag.org/content/364/6435/eaau4679) by Roope et al. (2019)

 **April 5, 2019**

 :star:[Scalable and accurate deep learning with electronic health records](https://www.nature.com/articles/s41746-018-0029-1) by Rajkomar, et al. (2018)